 Logs for various tasks on an application container are available in the

 /var/log directory.
-They can be accessed on the normal shell after loging in with
+They can be accessed on the normal shell after logging in with

 Alternatively, they may also be accessed remotely using the platform log command.
 The CLI lets you specify which log file to access (the name of the file below minus the

-.log extension), as well as view the entire file in a pager, only the most recent lines, and so forth.
+.log extension, as well as view the entire file in a pager, only the most recent lines, and so forth.

 platform log --help for complete documentation.

 A number of different log files are available depending on the application container in use.

-/var/log directory is writable, it should not be written to directly.
-Only write to it via standard logging mechanisms, such as your application's logging facility.
+/var/log are writable, they should not be written to directly.
+Only write to it via standard logging mechanisms, such as your application’s logging facility.
+If your application has its own logging mechanism that should be written to a dedicated logs mount in your application.

 This is the raw access log for the nginx instance running on the application container.
 That is, it does not include any requests that return a redirect or cache hit from the router.